(503) 841-5840 [email protected]

 Written by: Corey Janoff

-We are in the beginning of tax season and there is still time to contribute to an IRA for last year!
-Whether it’s a Traditional IRA, Roth IRA, or Backdoor Roth IRA, the IRS allows you to make prior-year IRA contributions up until the tax filing deadline, which is April 18th, 2023.
+We are closing in on the end of the year and there is still time to contribute to an IRA for 2024!
+You actually have a bit more time than that to complete IRA contributions.
+Whether it’s a Traditional IRA, Roth IRA, or Backdoor Roth IRA, the IRS allows you to make prior-year IRA contributions up until the tax filing deadline, which is April 15th, 2025.

-Every year, we have a 15 ½ month window to make IRA contributions.
-For 2022, you can make IRA contributions from January 1st, 2022 until the tax deadline, April 18th, 2023.
-If you haven’t done so already and you are eligible to contribute (more on this in a moment), get your contributions done before the deadline!
+Every year, you have a 15 ½ month window to make IRA contributions.
+For 2024, you can make IRA contributions from January 1st, 2024, until the tax deadline, April 15h, 2025.
+If you haven’t done so already and you are eligible to contribute (more on this in a moment), get your IRA contributions done before the deadline!

 Some of you are probably aware that there are income restrictions on being eligible to contribute directly to a Roth IRA.
 Even better, some of you are probably over those income limits.
 If you are one of the fortunate individuals or households who earn too much money to contribute to a Roth IRA, please do not complain to your friends who are eligible.
 They won’t like you.

-If you do earn too much money to contribute to a Roth IRA, there are still ways to get money into a Roth IRA.
+If you do earn too much money to contribute to a Roth IRA, there are still ways to get money into a Roth IRA (hint, the Backdoor Roth IRA).
 That is what we will discuss here today.
 If you are unfamiliar with how a Roth account works, please read this post about the differences between Roth and Pre-Tax retirement accounts.
 People like Roth accounts because you can withdraw the money from the account tax-free in retirement.
 The more tax-free money, the better.

 If you have questions on whether Roth or Pre-Tax contributions are right for your situation, please contact us and one of our independent financial advisors will reach out to schedule a consultation.